MISP/misp-book/taxonomy/README.md

 How are taxonomies integrated in MISP?

-MISP administrator have only to import (or even cherry pick) the namespace or predicates they want to use as tag.
+MISP administrators have only to import (or even cherry pick) the namespace or predicates they want to use as tags.

 Tags can be exported to other instances.